Brianon97/theptapp/README.md

 ## Purpose
 Personal trainer booking system with role-based access (Client / Trainer).

+## Table of Content
+- **User Stories**
+- **UX Design**
+- **Features**
+- **Testing and Validation**
+- **Deployment**
+- **AI Usage**
+- **Credits**

+## User Stories
+## Must Have:
+- As a user, I want to register a form in order to create an account.
+- As a user, I want to access the login form so I can manage my bookings.
+- As a user, I want to edit, cancel and manage the status of my bookings.
+- As a user, I want to be notified when I make or cancel a booking.
+- As a user, I want to be able to take notes and view the date of the booking.

+## Should Have:
+- As a client, I should have options of packages to choose from.
+- As a user, I should have a separate page for the trainer and client.
+- As a client, I should be able to cancel and reschedule bookings that notify the trainer.
+- As a user I should be able to leave testimonial reviews.
+- As a user I should be able to make payments through strip integration.

+## Could Have:
+- As a user, have motivational tips to leave in the client page.
+- As a user I could have a section for diet plans that allows you to view and choose food preferences and current plans.
+- As a user I want input workouts to track my progress in strength, weight or other goals.
+- As a user, I want to view workout plans and be able to save/bookmark my favorite.
+- As a user, I want to change the background theme so that I can personalise the app.
+- As a user, I want to share completed workouts on social media.

 ## Features
 - Client: Book, view, edit, cancel sessions